perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 The other settings do not change.

 **Note**: Keep in mind that this may have more changes in subsequent macOS versions.
-But at least for now, in the final 14.4, this OCLP tweak works.
+But at least for now this OCLP tweak works.

 ---